tagoWorks/PyJONDB/README.md

 print(data)
 ```

-### PyJONDB Gets way more advanced than writing simple data.
+### PyJONDB gets way more advanced than writing simple data.
 To learn more about collections, documents, aggregation, linking, and tree structures read the [docs](https://github.com/t-a-g-o/PyJONDB)

 # Database Viewing Tool